SedationH/web-roam/10exam/六级/writing.md

+first of all ,secondly, thirdly

+for one thing, for another

+to some extent

 ## 总结

-Given the factors I have just outlined,`总结`.
-There are no panaceas or prescription for solving the problem, but only alternate ways of coping with it.
+Given the factors I have just outlined / in brief,`总结`.
+Only with xxx can we...
 The time is right for us to take full advantage of ample existing opportunities, which will render our society to be of much peace and harmony.

+## 常用表达

+### 重要,重视

+pay more attention to n

+attach great importance to n

+lay great emphasis on n

+necessay indespensable significant essential

+exert an profound impact on

+play a key role in

+使得

+enable allow render

+因此

+therefore consequently